nirth/loki/README.md

 Loki
 ===

-Boilerplate for PIXI.js driven games with webpack and babel
+Boilerplate for PIXI.js driven games with webpack and babel.

-### Project lifecyle
+### Project lifecycle

 Execute following commands to run dev server, tests or build distribution: